Using WordPress.com to Create a Website

 For definition’s sake, a blog is a type of website that shows the newest content at the top of the page.
 A blog can also be one part of a website with multiple pages.
 On WordPress.com, you can choose any of those options, easily adding pages and other goodies to your site, customizing the style and appearance to your needs.

 Here are some suggestions on how to get started:

 Check out our theme showcase for some great examples of all the different blog/website styles that are possible with WordPress.com.
-Some themes are free, others are “Premium” and available for purchase.
-(You can also further customize the style and design of your site by purchasing a Custom Design Upgrade.)
+Some themes are free, while others are premium and available for purchase.
+(You can also further customize the style and design of your site with the WordPress.com Premium or Business plans.)

 Create a Home Page

 With a default blog setup, your front page will display your latest posts.
 You can also set up a static home page to achieve the look and feel of a traditional website.
 Here’s more on the difference between posts and pages.

 Add More Pages

 Many blogs have a single page or two, with one for posts and the other for an “About Me” section.
 But you can add as many pages as you like.
 For example, a restaurant website might need pages for “Menu,” “Locations,” and “Contact.”
 You can even designate parent pages so that your navigation menu looks more like this:

-If you have a theme that supports the Custom Menus Feature you can:
+If you have a theme that supports Custom Menus, you can: